 As a festival, we're proud to say our competition is 100% selected from paying submissions.
 We don't go prospecting for films at other festivals and give every film the same fair chance.
 We don't look at the festival screening history of the submitted films or the previous works of the directors.
 Everyone starts with a blank slate, and we only judge the films based on their own merits.

 Waivers are only given to filmmakers that were previously selected at the festival.

-Directors selected for competition are invited and receive travel (depending on the country of origin), three nights of hotel, meals and accreditation for the complete festival.
-Films outside of competition are payed a screening fee, or can request accommodation (places are limited), meals and accreditation at the festival.
+Directors selected for competition are invited and receive travel and accommodation (depending on the country of origin), as well as an accreditation for the complete festival.
+Films outside of competition are paid a screening fee, or can request accommodation (places are limited), and an accreditation for the festival.

-All selected directors receive fee waivers for next editions of the festival.
+All selected directors can request fee waivers for next editions of the festival.

 The festival's focus on directors makes it a great place to get to know colleagues and present your film to the broad audience present in Leuven.

 EUROPEAN COMPETITION (Live-action fiction, animation & documentary)

 - Jury Award: €1.000 donated by the festival

 - Academy Award™ Qualification (only Live-Action Fiction)